 Marshall Mcluhan, Understanding Media: The Extensions of Man, 1994

 Representations are conveyed at scale through media, the forms of which have influence over the thoughts conveyed through them.
 It’s no coincidence that Facebook became a hotbed of political activity in 2016 even while Instagram–under the same ownership–never gave the slightest whiff of election year drama.
 Instagram is, however, overhauling the design of our restaurants and the way we eat.
+Different forms of media give rise to different expressions of influence on our thoughts.
 Media is a form of power, as Fox News, Hollywood, and the rise of social media celebrities make clear.
 A 1978 Canadian study found that children exposed to a toy commercial chose to play with a mean boy who had the toy over a nice boy who didn’t have the toy.
 Children who didn’t see the commercial preferred playing with the nice boy despite his lack of toys.